-I first heard about these medicinal mushrooms when listening to one of Wellness Mama‘s podcasts, and in it she mentioned this company called Four Sigmatic, and how they had created a mushroom coffee blend that contained chaga mushrooms in it.
-I hadn’t heard of these mushrooms before, so it spiked my curiosity into learning more about them and what the health benefits were of consuming these mushrooms.
+I first heard about these medicinal mushrooms whilst listening to one of Wellness Mama‘s podcasts, where in it, she mentioned a company called Four Sigmatic.
+They’ve created a mushroom-coffee blend that contains chaga, as well as a whole array of other medicinal mushrooms like lion’s mane.
+I hadn’t heard of these mushrooms before, so it spiked my curiosity and I went about looking up what the health benefits were…

 What are Chaga Mushrooms?

-Chaga mushrooms, also known as the “king of medicinal mushrooms,” are found in Siberia, Northern Canada, Alaska, Northern Europe, Northern US, and Russia.
-They grow predominantly on birch trees and have been used in Siberia, Russia, and parts of Asia for centuries for their medicinal properties.
+Also known as the “king of medicinal mushrooms,” or “black gold,” chaga can be found in Siberia, Northern Canada, Alaska, Northern Europe, Northern US, and Russia.
+They grow predominantly on beech, chestnut, hornbeam and alder trees and have been used in Siberia, Russia, and parts of Asia for centuries for their medicinal properties.

-Because these mushrooms are becoming more and more popular in the public eye, they can be found in many forms such as supplements, elixirs, coffee, and powders.
+These mushrooms can be found in many forms such as supplements, elixirs, coffee, teas and powders.

-Here are some of the most studied benefits of chaga mushrooms:
+Here are some of chaga’s most studied benefits:

 1. Anti-Cancer Properties

 The phytosterols and polysaccharide beta-glucan present in chaga give it anti-cancer properties by; encouraging the immune system to fight cancer naturally, preventing the formation of tumours by protecting the body against potent genotoxic carcinogens (toxins that damages the genetic information within a cell causing mutations), preventing tumours from forming blood cells, improving macrophages (a type of white blood cell) which locates and kills foreign bodies.

 A study published in the World Journal of Gastroenterology looked at the effects of this mushroom on cancerous human liver cells.
 The research reveals that chaga extract may be able to prevent liver cancer cell growth, making it a potential treatment for cancer in the liver.